-The San José del Morro granite is exposed over approximately 60 km2 in the north of the Sierra de Yulto.
+The San José del Morro granite is exposed over approximately 60 km in the north of the Sierra de Yulto near the town from which the name is derived.
 Aeromagnetic images show the pluton is semi-ovoid in shape and more extensive than is outcropping.
-To the west of the exposed area, approximately 40 km2 is covered by fault bounded Cainozoic sediments.
+To the east of the exposed area on 3366-23, approximately 80 km of the granite is covered by neogene volaniclastics.